jaysylvester/citizen/README.md

       </p>
     </td>
     <td>
       The hostname at which your app can be accessed via HTTP.
 You need to configure your server's DNS settings to support this setting.
 The default is localhost, but you can specify an empty string to accept requests at any hostname.
-Don't confuse this with the host machine's <code>host</code> setting above, which is different.
     </td>
   </tr>
   <tr>